Animal Behavior & ConservationAbout the

 Covers descriptive statistics and inferential methods, including t-tests, analyses of variance, correlation, simple regression, and an introduction to multiple regression.
 Some assignments require the use of a statistical computer package.

-PSYCH 70701 - Thesis Research
+PSYCH 70701 - Thesis Seminar (for Thesis MA track)

 Semester: Fall, Spring